bast/paragliding-aerodynamics/slides.md

 - Get a good .emph[practical overview]

-- Not focus too much on why it flies but rather .emph[how we can change flying characteristics]

-- This is important for safety
+- Not focus too much on why it flies but rather .emph[how we can change flying characteristics] -> this is important for safety

 ### Not a goal